ruppinlab/DECODEM/README.md

 </i>

 <br><div align="justify">
 We developed a novel computational framework called **DECODEM** (<ins>DE</ins>coupling <ins>C</ins>ell-type-specific <ins>O</ins>utcomes using <ins>DE</ins>convolution and <ins>M</ins>achine learning) that can systematically assess the roles of the diverse cell types in the tumor microenvironment (TME) in a given phenotype from bulk transcriptomics.
-In this work, we explore the association of the diverse cell types in breast cancer TME (BC-TME) to patient response to neoadjuvant chemotherapy (R vs. NR).
+In this work, we investigate the association of diverse cell types in breast cancer TME (BC-TME) to patient response to neoadjuvant chemotherapy (responder vs. non-responder).
 The framework is divided into two steps:

 1. <b>Deconvolution</b> [[see relevant codes](analysis/deconvolution/)]: we use [CODEFACS](https://github.com/ruppinlab/CODEFACS/) to deconvolve the bulk gene expression into nine cell-type-specific gene expression profiles encompassing malignant, immune, and stromal cell types.
 2. <b>Machine Learning</b> [[see relevant codes](analysis/machine_learning/)]: we use a four-stage **machine learning (ML) pipeline** to build nine cell-type-specific predictors of chemotherapy response using the deconvolved expression profiles.